 If you do not have an Instagram account, head to my Facebook page and give it a like.
 From now on, all the content I post to Instagram will automatically be posted to my Facebook page to give the non-Instagram users a chance to view it.

-I shared my color multiplier on Blowout Forums, and I was contacted by a member on there.
+I shared my color multiplier on Blowout Forums, and I was contacted by a member there.
 He offered a lot of good advice, one of which led me to this post.
-He was curious about the first sale to last sale for the Top 5 and why the prices reacted the way they did.
+He was curious about the first sale to the last sale for the Top 5 and why the prices reacted the way they did.

 For each prospect, all BGS 9.5/10 base autograph prices (both auction and fixed listings) have been compiled and put into a graph.
 I used my own discretion to remove outliers to better the results and insights of these graphs.
-I have determined which sales were “key events,” and I will provide analysis for the change in pricing.
+I have determined which sales were “key events,” and I will provide an analysis for the change in pricing.

 I could go on all day with analyzing these numbers, but I will keep it to the percent change year-over-year and the key events, so I do not lose anyone in the numbers.

 - The variance in sales for 9.5/10s can be large, due to the subgrades of the card.
 Meaning, a BGS 9.5/10 with a 10 centering, 10 corners, 9.5 edges, and 9.5 surface will sell for a lot more than a BGS 9.5/10 with 9 centering, 9.5 corners, 9.5 edges, 9.5 surface (the lowest qualifications for a BGS 9.5/10 card).